 External Power Source

 When powering the device over USB while in operation, be certain to strain relief the USB cable to prevent putting too much force on the USB receptacle.
 This can cause damage to the electrical connection between the USB receptacle and the PC board.

 Recommended Portable USB Source

-The device can be powered with a stand USB power source.
+The device can be powered with a standard USB power source.
 But some portable USB chargers have "features" that detect the current draw and shut off charging to preserve battery capacity.
-This will result in charging the Slam Stick to a full charge, then turning off, and not starting charging again as the Slam Stick slowly looks to consume current.
+This will result in charging the device to a full charge, then turning off, and not starting charging again as the sensor slowly looks to consume current.